Debiased Machine Learning of Aggregated Intersection Bounds and Other Causal Parameters: Theoretical Results

+Assumption \ref{ass:smallbias} ensures that the moment functions $\rho(W, t, \xi)$ are robust to first-order biases in the nuisance parameter $\xi$ uniformly over the index set $\mathcal{T}$.

-\begin{assumption}[Small Bias Condition for the Auxiliary Nuisance] There exists a sequence $\epsilon_N = o(1)$, such that with probability at least $1-\epsilon_N$, for all $k \in [K]$, the first stage estimate $\widehat{\nu}_k $, obtained by cross-fitting, belongs to a shrinking neighborhood of $\nu_0$, denoted by $\mathcal{T}_N$.
-Uniformly over $\mathcal{T}_N$, the following mean square convergence holds:
+\begin{assumption}[Small Bias Condition] There exists a sequence $\epsilon_N = o(1)$, such that with probability at least $1-\epsilon_N$, for every partition index $k \in [K]$, the first stage estimate $\widehat{\xi}_k$, obtained by cross-fitting, belongs to a shrinking neighborhood of $\xi_0$, denoted by $\Xi_N$.
+Uniformly over $\Xi_N$, the following mean square convergence holds: